Alice Eve: Acting career

 In 2009, she played Roxane in a production of Cyrano de Bergerac at the Chichester Festival Theatre.

-In 2010, Eve played the female lead role in the American romantic comedy She's Out of My League, in which her parents play the roles of her character's parents.
+In 2010, Eve played the female lead role in the romantic comedy She's Out of My League, in which her parents play the roles of her character's parents.
 She also played the role of Erin, Charlotte York's Irish nanny, in Sex and the City 2.

 During 2011, Eve had a recurring guest role in season 8 of the HBO series Entourage, as Sophia, a journalist and love interest to Vincent Chase.
 In 2011, Eve also portrayed Hollywood actress Lara Tyler in the romantic comedy The Decoy Bride.

 In 2012, she played the younger 1969 version of Agent O in the sci-fi comedy Men in Black 3, the older version being played by Emma Thompson.

 Eve took part in the opening session of the 2013 Consumer Electronics Show.
 She appeared in Paul McCartney's music video "Queenie Eye" (2013), and in Rixton's music video "Hotel Ceiling" (2015).

 In 2013, she co-starred in the romantic drama Before We Go with Chris Evans, who also directed the film.
 Also in 2013, she portrayed Dr. Carol Marcus in Star Trek Into Darkness, the second film in the JJ Abrams reboot of the franchise.
 She played herself in the Hollywood film Night at the Museum: Secret of the Tomb (2014) and has since starred in several productions, including the action thriller Criminal (2016).

 In 2016, she appeared in "Nosedive", an episode of the anthology series Black Mirror.
 In December 2017, Eve joined the Marvel Cinematic Universe television series Iron Fist as Mary Walker.

 Personal life

-Eve was in a long-term relationship until 2012 with poet Adam O'Riordan, whom she met while reading English at the University of Oxford.
+Until 2012, Eve was in a long-term relationship with poet Adam O'Riordan, whom she met while reading English at the University of Oxford.
 On 14 August 2014, she announced her engagement to her "high school sweetheart", financier Alex Cowper-Smith, whom she met while attending Westminster School in London.
 They married on 31 December 2014 and divorced in 2017.
+Eve was then in a relationship with producer and aristocrat Peter Czernin from 2021 until 2023.

 Eve has heterochromia, a condition that causes her eyes to have irises of different colours.
 Her left eye is blue and her right eye is green.

 She lives in London and Los Angeles.
-She became a naturalised American citizen in November 2017.
+She became a naturalized American citizen in November 2017.